Frequently Asked Questions (FAQ)

 Q.14 My visa will expire while I am in the United States.
 Is there a problem with that?

-No. You may stay in the United States for the period of time and conditions authorized by the Department of Homeland Security officer when you arrived in the United States, which will be stamped in your passport, even if your visa expires during your stay.
+No. You may stay in the U.S. for the period of time and conditions authorized by the Department of Homeland Security officer when you arrived in the U.S., which will be noted on the I-94, even if your visa expires during your stay.
 You can find more information here.

 Q.15 What will happen when I enter the United States?